mdickin/httpClientFactory/README.md

  - If `AgentOptions` is null, default settings are used (recommended)

 HttpClient
+- `.addHeader(headerKey, headerValue)`
+ - Adds a header to the request with the given key and value
 - `.setAuthorization(scheme, parameter)`
  - Sets the Authorization header to `scheme parameter`
  - Returns `HttpClient`